 Vegan energy bars are bars made without any animal product.
 When it comes to energy bars (or anything, really), “vegan” isn’t just a buzzword.
-There are many health benefits of opting for vegan energy bars, even if you don't subscribe to a vegan diet.
+There are many health benefits of opting for plant based energy bars, even if you don't subscribe to a vegan diet.
 If the phrase “vegan energy bar” is completely meaningless to you, this blog post will hopefully enlighten you on the benefits of eating plant-based bars.

 What does it mean to eat vegan?